 Ganglion Impar Block

-The classical technique was described by described by Plancarte and colleagues.
+The classical technique was described by Plancarte and colleagues.
 Here, the patient is placed in lateral decubitus position with hips fully flexed.

 A standard 22-gauge, 3.5-inch spinal needle is bent 1 inch from its hub to form a 30-degree angle.
 The needle is then introduced under local anesthesia through the anococcygeal ligament with its concavity oriented posteriorly, and under fluoroscopic guidance, it is directed along the midline at or near the sacrococcygeal junction.